India eyes digital law to rein in Google, tech giants – DW – 09/05/2024

 "Instead, the focus should be on ensuring that global tech companies operate under Indian laws with a localized presence that aligns with India's regulatory framework.
 This approach would ease some of the burdens but still requires significant progress," he added.

-Shrijay Sheth, founder of Legalwiz.in, a consultancy firm, said Google currently is close to having monopolistic position in India, and is required to have some level of accountability established through regulations for the share of market they hold alone.
+Shrijay Sheth, founder of LegalWiz, a consultancy firm, said Google is close to a monopolistic position in India and is required to establish some level of accountability through regulations for the share of the market they hold alone.

-"This is an alarming level of control for one business to hold, for the overall global trade," Sheth added.
+"This is an alarming level of control for one business to hold for the overall global trade."

 India's digital market potential

-According to various industry estimates, India will soon have over 1 billion internet users in a couple of years.
+According to various industry estimates, India will soon have over 1 billion internet users in a few years.

-As digital advertising spending continues to grow, industry leaders believe it is imperative to promptly address market imbalances.
+As digital advertising spending grows, industry leaders believe it is imperative to address market imbalances promptly.

 Edited by: Wesley Rahn